News & Trending Tax News

 Bottom line

-A little-known court decision could allow millions of Americans to recover penalties and interest they paid during the pandemic — but the opportunity may not last forever.
-Reviewing your records now and understanding your eligibility could make a meaningful difference in your overall financial picture.
+A little-known court decision could allow millions of Americans to recover penalties and interest they paid during the pandemic, but the opportunity may not last forever.
+Reviewing your records now and understanding your eligibility could make a meaningful difference to your overall financial fitness.

 Even a modest refund could help lower your financial stress, especially if you're managing fixed income or rising expenses in retirement.
-Taking action early — and confirming your eligibility with a professional — can help you avoid missing a deadline that may not come around again.
+Taking action early and confirming your eligibility with a professional can help you access a refund that you're entitled to.

 Up To 5% Cash Back